LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     ![add identifiers using github actions](img/action-02-add-identifiers.svg){width="700"}
     {align="center"}

-The `Add Identifier` <span class=notranslate>Action</span> should complete (succeed or fail) in a few minutes as shown in the graphic below.
+The `Add Identifier` <span class=notranslate>Action</span> should succeed or fail in a few minutes.

 * If you see the green check (:octicons-check-circle-fill-16:{: .passed })  continue to the next section
 * If you see the red `X` (:octicons-x-circle-fill-16:{: .failed }):
-    * [Examine the Error](gh-errors.md#examine-the-error) tells you how to download the file needed to diagnose your problem.
+    * [Examine the Error](gh-errors.md#examine-the-error) tells how to view the file needed to diagnose your problem.
-    * [Action: Add Identifiers Errors](gh-errors.md#action-add-identifiers-errors) lets you know what to search for in the downloaded file
+    * [Action: Add Identifiers Errors](gh-errors.md#action-add-identifiers-errors) tells you what to search for in the file
-    * Once you've resolved the error, repeat the Action: [Add Identifiers](#add-identifiers) step
+    * Resolve the error and repeat the Action: [Add Identifiers](#add-identifiers)

 ![graphic showing a success and a failure for a GitHub Add Identifiers action](img/action-result.svg){width="700"}
 {align="center"}

 ## Configure Identifiers for Loop

-There are a number of steps, some of which can be skipped if you previously built Loop with `Mac-Xcode`.
+Some steps can be skipped if you previously built Loop with `Mac-Xcode`.

 Please read carefully to avoid confusion.